 Ongoing, long-term milk production depends mostly on milk removal by nursing or pumping.
 The more often milk is removed, and the more completely it is removed, the more milk the breasts make.
 The opposite is also true.
 When milk is removed less often, or an insufficient amount is removed, the breasts get the signal to slow milk production and make less.
 Milk removal occurs when a baby effectively breastfeeds or you are pumping frequently to keep your breasts drained.

 Breastfeeding requires effective sucking by the baby so that enough milk is transferred from the breast into the baby’s mouth where it is swallowed.
 To suck, a baby must latch deeply onto the breast and use the structures in their mouth to create intermittent suction and squeeze milk into their mouth.
 Proper sucking signals the mother’s body to release the hormone oxytocin.
 With the release of oxytocin, your milk will “let down.”
 This is the term used to describe the flow of milk from the breasts.

 So if your baby is premature or sick and unable to remove milk effectively enough to stimulate and maintain your milk production, you will need to express milk until they are stronger.

 Milk expression methods

-Milk transfer also can be accomplished through milk expression techniques.
+Milk transfer also can be done through milk expression techniques.
 This can be done with your hand or with a breast pump.
 Hand expression is done by compressing the breast tissue with your hand.
 Your milk can then be collected onto a spoon or into a container.
 There are breast pumps that can remove the milk as well.
 Some breast pumps are manually operated, while others are either battery-powered or electric.
 “Hands-on pumping” is a technique combining breast massage and pumping, which helps maximize milk supply in mothers of premature infants.